vishwayon/PhpStep/README.md

 When you have a requirement to generate a Spreadsheet as output from PHP model objects then PhpStep can be very helpful.
 Typically you would write code to access data form model objects and use a package like [PHPOffice/PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) to render the output.
 The output spreadsheet reports might be designed by analysts to meet business needs and this requirement requires developers to codify it and go through a QA process.
 PhpStep can  eliminate the process of having to push the requirement thorugh a SDLC cycle and gives a person with minimal coding skills the ability to generate these reports.

+## When to use StepService.php?

+You can publish the StepService.php in any web server and call the page with json data, templated spreadsheet and the output file name.
+It would render the output file from within an independent process.
+For request parameters, refer the documentation of StepService.php

 ### Dependencies